 The National People’s Congress (NPC), China’s national legislative body, made significant changes to its top leadership and in the structures of the government and the CCP.

 So what are the elements of this silent revolution?

 First and foremost, the NPC – in accordance with CCP proposals – changed China’s constitution to eliminate the two-term limit for the president and vice president.
 This, along with enshrining President Xi’s “Thought on Socialism with Chinese Characteristics for a New Era” into the constitution,1 elevates Xi to the level of Chairman Mao.
 As a result, it is almost a foregone conclusion that his term will extend beyond 2020, making his consolidation of power absolute and the direction of policies more uniform.

 The second is an overhaul of government and party structures that includes setting up a new National Supervisory Commission.
 This will further commingle party structures with those of the government.
 It also ensures that the CCP will supervise all government officials at every echelon of administrative hierarchy, including at the central, provincial, municipal, and even county levels.
 Hence the government and the party are becoming almost one.

-Third, the restructuring of the government aims to rationalize and reduce administrative overlaps by consolidating functions that have been scattered through various ministries and agencies with different power and responsibility structures.
-This will likely improve implementation efficiency, but it is also in line with centralizing power at the top.
+Third, the restructuring of the government aims to rationalise and reduce administrative overlaps by consolidating functions that have been scattered through various ministries and agencies with different power and responsibility structures.
+This will likely improve implementation efficiency, but it is also in line with centralising power at the top.